cdoremus/state-geo-angular/Readme.md

 ## TODOs
 1. Fix the compilation of the stylus files
 2. The app has some styling issues in the compiled CSS files
-3. The Capital Quiz page needs to be fixed.
+3. The Capital Quiz logic needs to be fixed.
+4. Unit and e2e tests need work.